leogiraldimg/az900-exam-preparation/README.md

     - _Something the user is_
       - Biometric property, such as a fingerprint or face scan
   - Increases identity security by limiting the impact of credential exposure
+  - MFA server is required for authentication when supporting users located on on-premises Active Directory only
 - **What's Azure AD Multi-Factor Authentication?**
   - Service that provides multifactor authentication capabilities
   - Additional form of authentication during sign-in